AAdewunmi/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/README.md

 # Project Title:

-Patterns for Coding Interview Questions
+Patterns for Coding Interview Questions: Solutions to Grokking the Coding Interview Patterns for Coding Questions in JAVA ☕️

 ## 1. Project Description:

-This repository contains a list of "must know" patterns for coding interview questions.
+This repository contains a list of "must know" patterns for coding interview questions and their solutions in Java programming language.

-This list and its contents are based on a popular resource - "Grokking the Coding Interview: Patterns for Coding Questions"
+This list and its contents are based on a popular resource - "Grokking the Coding Interview: Patterns for Coding Questions" by Design Gurus.

 I am an advocate for learning-in-public, so I thought I'd create a public repository to keep all my learning on the subject.